nickl-/epiphany-docs/arch-ref/Appendix-A_isa.md

 ## BCOND ##

-**Description:**
 The branch instruction causes a branch to a target address based on the evaluation of one of 16 condition codes.
 The instruction allows conditional and unconditional branching forwards and backwards relative to the current value of the program counter.
 All branches are relative with respect to the current program counter.
 Valid condition codes include EQ, NE, GT, GTEU, LTEU, LTU, GT, GTE, LT, LTE, BEQ, BNE, BLT, BLTE, L, "empty" :

 **Syntax:**
 ```